Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: Introduction

+\item \textbf{Coverage hole taxonomy}: A six-category classification of residual coverage holes that reveals fundamental limits of agentic stimulus generation.
+The taxonomy is manually analyzed by a verification expert and verified to confirm the cause of the missed coverage and the absence of inaccuracies.

-\item \textbf{Model sensitivity analysis}: GPT-5-mini achieves near-equivalent outcomes on small designs but suffers up to 11pp coverage degradation on complex designs, confirming that the framework compensates for reduced model capability only below a complexity threshold. \end{enumerate}
+\item \textbf{Metrics for agent efficiency}: New metrics to evaluate agentic verification flows, specifically Coverage-Per-Token (CPT) and Tokens-To-Coverage-Target\_N (TTCT\_N), enabling quantitative comparisons and optimizations. \item \textbf{Empirical evaluation}: Experiments on 19 benchmark designs revealing that (a) domain-specialized agent achieves 4--13$\times$ lower token usage with equal or higher coverage (95--99\%) than the base agent, and (b) a smaller model achieves similar results on simpler designs but suffers up to 29pp coverage degradation on complex designs, indicating that the framework offsets reduced model capability only below a complexity threshold. \end{enumerate}